 “It came at a bad time because my father had died and I was in bad, bad straits and could have used the money,” said Trebek in David Baber’s Television Game Show Hosts: Biographies of 32 Stars.
 “Interestingly, in a career that spans 45 years, the only time I’ve been done that way was by fellow Canadians.
 Fellow Canadians shafted me.”

 Just two years later, Trebek began hosting another fledgling trivia game show: Jeopardy!.
-In its second season, the show was paired with Wheel of Fortune (which Trebek also spent a brief period hosting in 1980 when Chuck Woolery fell ill for a week) and aired during a more desirable time slot.
+In its second season, the show was paired with Wheel of Fortune (which Trebek also spent a brief period hosting in 1980 when Chuck Woolery fell ill for a week before Pat Sajack took over all the way into its 40th season today) and aired during a more desirable time slot.
 With the proper grooming, Jeopardy! bloomed into the colossal hit we all know today, and only a year after airing became the second most-watched syndicated series in the country.
-Here are 13 of Alex Trebek’s most memorable moments from Jeopardy!.

 The $49,200 check from Pitfall still hangs in Trebek’s home, framed.
 If you’ve ever thought about trying out, see if you can answer these Final Jeopardy! questions everyone gets wrong.